 Steps to download JEE Main 2019 Admit Card

-Candidates can follow the given steps to download the admit card of JEE Main 2019:
+Candidates could follow the given steps to download the admit card of JEE Main 2019:

 Click on “Submit”

-When the admit card is displayed on the screen, the candidates will have to check for any discrepancies.
-In case of any error, the candidates will have to report immediately to the JEE Main Secretariat.
+When the admit card was displayed on the screen, the candidates had to check for any discrepancies.
+In case of any error, the candidates had to report immediately to the JEE Main Secretariat.

-After downloading the admit card, the candidates will have to print it out.
+After downloading the admit card, the candidates had to print it out.